What to Expect After a Mesothelioma Diagnosis: A Timeline

 The diagnostic process will involve a series of imaging tests, blood tests, and biopsies to reach a definitive mesothelioma diagnosis.
 Because mesothelioma is so rare, many doctors have never seen or treated mesothelioma.
 For this reason, and because the disease often mirrors other, less severe illnesses, you will want to work with an experienced mesothelioma doctor.
 You may also want to seek a second opinion.
 After your diagnosis, your cancer care team will run additional tests to determine the stage and mesothelioma cell type present in your tumors.
 This will help them plan the best course of treatment to establish a timeline and maximize your life expectancy.

 Your PCP will likely refer you to a pulmonologist if they suspect your lungs are affected or a gastroenterologist if they suspect your abdomen is affected.
 These doctors will usually take an x-ray or fluid biopsy.
 A pathologist will analyze your biopsy to better understand the results and possible treatment options.
+Often times, they may have to consult with pathologists who have experience in mesothelioma diagnosis.
 If they determine that you have cancer, they will refer you to an oncologist or surgeon for further diagnosis and to outline a course of treatment.

 Learn More: How do doctors diagnose mesothelioma?

 You will work with your doctor and the rest of your cancer care team — which may include an oncologist, surgeon, and/or radiation oncologist — to determine the best course of treatment.
+Your cancer care team may also have other team members like a genetic counselor or specialized nursing staff.
 The primary treatments for mesothelioma usually include surgery, chemotherapy, and/or radiation.
 These treatments aim to remove as much of the cancer as possible.
 Your doctor may also recommend emerging treatments, such as immunotherapy or clinical trials.
 Nurses and their support team will provide your pre- and post-operative care.